giesselmann/nanopype/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Use this template to propose new features.
+title: "[FEATURE]: [FEATURE NAME]"
+labels: enhancement
+---
 <!--

 Have you read Nanopype's Code of Conduct?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/giesselmann/nanopype/blob/master/.github/CODE_OF_CONDUCT.md